Did You Pick The Best Farmhouse Sink? Read The Best Material for Farmhouse Sink Guide Until The End To Be Sure

 - More expensive than other materials

 Of course, a more affordable sink comes with some trade-offs.
-Stainless steel farmhouse sinks are noisier than other materials, although you can find versions with sound-absorbing rubber pads built in.
+Stainless steel sinks are noisier than other materials, although you can find versions with sound-absorbing rubber pads built-in.
+It can be noisy when dealing with pots and pans.
 They also tend to show water spots more easily and it may take a bit more effort to keep them looking immaculate.
-Stainless steel farmhouse sinks are also more prone to scratches and dents, but on the plus side, they’re very resistant to high heat and stains.
-A brushed or satin finish stainless steel farmhouse sink can help disguise wear more than a mirrored or chrome-like finish.
+Stainless steel sinks are also more prone to scratches and dents, but on the plus side, they’re very resistant to high heat and stains.
+A brushed or satin finish stainless steel sink can help disguise wear more than a mirrored or chrome-like finish.
+Relatively, they are low maintenance.

 - Easy to match to appliances